 Now that you’ve you identified it – what’s next?

-BUT, if you TELL people about this big dream you have, people will start asking you how you’re doing on it.
+If you tell people about this big dream you have, people will start asking you how you’re doing on it.
 There will be pain and embarrassment if you don’t complete it!
 You may even risk a bit of your integrity if you don’t get it done.
-NOW we’re talking about motivation!!

 I worked.
 And I worked.
 And I hit a wall.
 Then I worked.
 I worked some more.
 In the meantime, I read book after book after book.
 I kept reading, fiction, non-fiction – anything and everything I found interesting just to keep me in front of books and to keep me motivated.
 People would ask how the project was going and that would inspire me to keep at it.